jdeerhake/AssetUnify/README.md

 After including asset_unify.php, add `AssetUnify\Packager::$env = "development";`.
 This sets the env mode - currently only "development" will do anything, and it will simply keep all of the scripts/stylesheets in separate tags and not run minification on them.

 To include packages on the page add `echo AssetUnify\include_stylesheets("dogs");`.
 This function will return a string containing appropriate tags.
-You can also call this function with an array to include multiple packages at once `echo AssetUnify\include_stylesheets(array("cats", "dogs"));`.
+You can also call this function with an array to include multiple packages at once - `echo AssetUnify\include_stylesheets(array("cats", "dogs"));`.
 Package order is maintained.

 Optionally you can pass a second argument, a configuration object, to this function.
-Currently the only meaningful key is "type" which when given the value "inline" will render the asset in the page - `echo AssetUnify\include_stylesheets("dogs", array("type" => "inline"));`.
+Currently the only meaningful key is "type" which when given the value "inline" will render the assets in the page - `echo AssetUnify\include_stylesheets("dogs", array("type" => "inline"));`.

 Example page: